geoHeil/dagster-ssh-demo/README.md

   - can the listening be improved (pushed down)?
 - optional resources / lazy instantiation https://dagster.slack.com/archives/C01U954MEER/p1650448663629669
   - same goes for DBT using duckDB
-- specify output type of asset https://dagster.slack.com/archives/C01U954MEER/p1650457944030399 (especially when there is no downstream consumer yet

 Further topics: